 7. To Kill a Mockingbird by Harper Lee

 This suffers, I am sure, from school book-list-itis.
-If you lie about reading it in high school you will probably never go back to it, and there is a wonderful movie you could use for basic reference.
-Let’s hope they never try and remake the movie after the debacle that was Go Set a Watchman, a book I encourage you to never read (as I never will) and be proud of not having read.
+If you lie about reading it in high school you will probably never go back to it, and there is a wonderful film you could use for basic reference.
+Let’s hope they never try and remake the film after the debacle that was Go Set a Watchman, a book I encourage you to never read (as I never will) and be proud of not having read.
 But please read Mockingbird.

 8. David Copperfield by Charles Dickens